 We recommend you discuss your goals, the benefits to the organization and commitment required to participate with your direct supervisor and/or affiliated community organizations.
 Nonprofits based in Santa Cruz, Monterey or San Benito Counties are eligible.

-Complete a brief Interest Form and we will stay in touch with you when the 2022 applications become available.
+Complete a brief Interest Form and we will stay in touch with you about future Institutes.

 I first decided to send an employee to LEAD because I noticed key leadership qualities: she’s smart, talented and has a strong work ethic.
 LEAD Institute is building on those qualities while developing new leadership skills that will benefit her and most importantly, the children and families served by Jacob’s Heart.
 A sound investment…now and in the future. – Lori Butterworth, ED of Jacob’s Heart Children’s Cancer Support Services